 But He chose feet, because not only are feet blessed, but that feet are blessed is also unexpected.
 Feet weren't fancy back then.
 There weren't pediatrists, wasn't fancy footwear.
 Feet were merely utilitarian.
 And the feet Jesus washed were workhorse feet.
 They hadn't sat around on couches, waiting for someone to fan them, rub oil into them, bring them food.
 No, these feet were out bringing the good news.
 And in that bringing of it, they'd gotten more than a little dirty, they'd gotten all used up on the road.
 Scummy and smelly.
 Nails long and thick.
 Maybe even bent at 90 degree angles.
 They must have been pretty nasty, those feet.
 And Jesus washed them.
 He knelt down, held them in His hands, lifted them out of their nasty sandals, put them in a basin and washed then until the basin was dark and there was a ring around it.

-And this, I think is the picture Jesus wants us to have.
+And this, I think, is the picture Jesus wants us to have.
 To serve, be served, even in this most base way, is what it means to be His disciple, to be a 'little Christ'.
 How blessed are the feet who bring, and serve, and DO, the good news.
 Who act it out by serving and going and washing each other--even their feet.
 And even--or perhaps, especially--the feet of those most difficult to love.
 Who is it for you?
 Whose feet do you need to wash?
 Whose feet are blessed in your life?
-And maybe it's the part of them that most gross you out that he wants you to put your hands on (your not-so-lily-white-but-forgiven!, hands on that very part, and show them His love by washing that.
+And maybe it's the part of them that most grosses you out that He wants you to put your not-so-lily-white-but-forgiven! hands on that very part, and show them His love by washing that.
 Yes, even their feet.